0x32767/0x102-discord-bot/README.md

-># The system69 Discord bot
+># The 0x102 Discord bot

 <br>

 ># Overview

-The system 69 Discord bot is a discord bot written with the discord.py api wrapper.
+The 0x102 Discord bot is a discord bot written with the discord.py api wrapper.
 The bot is written in python and has been a project for the last year.
 The discord bot has now largely been discontinued due to lack of ideas and atention.

 ># Fetures